similifimili/JSONCompare/README.md

 Let me know if you'd like:
 - A dark mode toggle?
 - A web version using Flask or Streamlit?
-- Save/load JSON from files?
+- Save/load Text from files?

 Happy to build it further with you!